What is User Access Management?

 Cost savings

-Security breaches are expensive.
-First, you have to pay the attacker if you’ve been attacked with ransomware.
-Next you have to incur the cost of fixing your security infrastructure, several legal actions, fines, penalties, — and worse, reputational damage.
+Security breaches are also quite expensive and come with the cost of fixing your security infrastructure, several legal actions, fines, penalties, and worse, reputational damage.

 Meanwhile, deploying UAM systems prevents these costly scenarios through proactive protection methods.